Head of Department: Kate Worden

 Author Visits: Professional authors, come to meet with pupils and read their work in the school Library.

-A Level: Students are supported through Academic mentoring sessions and lunch time book clubs.
+A Level: Students are supported through Academic mentoring sessions and trips to the theatre.